Vlarfich/randomtests/README.md

 Author
 ------

-This software was written by Peter Stamfest (peter -AT- stamfest.at) and is based in parts on software by NIST.
+This software was written by Vlad Zhuravlev (peter -AT- stamfest.at) and is based in parts on software by NIST.